tomdee/calico-coreos-vagrant-example/README.md

 # Calico demo using CoreOS Vagrant

-This repo is a preconfigured fork of the sample CoreOS Vagrant configuration for the Project Calico netoworking demonstration.
+This repo is a preconfigured fork of the <a href="https://github.com/coreos/coreos-vagrant">sample CoreOS Vagrant configuration</a> for the <a href="https://github.com/Metaswitch/calico">Project Calico</a> <a href="https://github.com/Metaswitch/calico-docker">docker networking demo</a>.
 The modifications are as follows:

 * Enable automatic etcd cluster provisioning.
 * Set CoreOS version to 'alpha'.